-Please separate carefully at the perforation and return just this portion in the envelope provided
+→ Please separate carefully at the perforation and return just this por

-Proxy - Novus Therapeutics, Inc. Annual Meeting of Stockholders July 11, 2019, 1:00 P.M.
+Proxy - Novus Therapeutics, Inc. Annual Meeting of Stockholders May 12, 2020, 11:30 A.M.
 (Pacific Daylight Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned appoints Gregory J. Flesher and Jon S. Kuwahara (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of Novus Therapeutics, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at The Island Hotel, 690 Newport Center Drive, Newport Beach, CA, 92660, on July 11, 2019 at 1:00 p.m.
+The undersigned appoints Gregory J. Flesher and Jon S. Kuwahara (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of Novus Therapeutics, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the Fashion Island Hotel, 690 Newport Center Drive, Newport Beach, CA, 92660, on May 12, 2020 at 11:30 a.m.
 (PDT) and all adjournments thereof.